Drug Evaluation Committee 2013-12 Agreement record of target number of subjects

 Question

 The IRB must review the ethical and scientific validity of a clinical trial, so the "target number of subjects" for the trial as a whole, as stated in the protocol, is subject to review.
 However, the number of subjects planned for each site in a multicenter clinical trial has not been a required item for IRB review.
-If the head of the site or the IRB independently considers it necessary to review the expected number of subjects only at the site in a multicenter clinical trial in deciding whether or not to conduct the clinical trial or whether or not to continue the clinical trial, the review should be conducted in accordance with a procedure that stipulates such a review.
+If the head of the Investigator Site or the IRB independently considers it necessary to review the expected number of subjects only at the Investigator Site in a multicenter clinical trial in deciding whether or not to conduct the clinical trial or whether or not to continue the clinical trial, the review should be conducted in accordance with a procedure that stipulates such a review.
 In this case, we believe that it is acceptable to conduct the review in accordance with the procedures stipulated to that effect.